emberjs/core-notes/ember.js/2017-01/january-13.md

 SP: Ah you need a unique id

 KS: You could serialize to session storage and that would be a good enough scope.
-Session storage is not designed for this.
+Session storage is designed for this.

 SP: So this is not ready for FCP.
 The identifier should not be able to be duplicated.
 We need to do a uuid or something.